ParallelUniv3rse/kb-adaa-wiki/Faq.md

 # FAQ

-## How to prolong refresh_token?
+## How prolong tokens?

-- after expiration refesh token, you can call [authrozation](./Tokens#authorization-code) to get new refresh token for next 12 months
+- after expiration refesh token, you can call [authirozation](./Tokens#authorization-code) to get new refresh token for next 12 months

-- tt is not necessary to register a new application if it is the same KB client that registered the application
+## Where a user can add or change accounts for the API

+The client can do this in Mojebanka or Mojebanka Business:

+- Mojebanka - Settings - Open banking - Settings of direct access to accounts via API
+- Mojebanka Business - Open banking -  Access to KB accounts - Settings of direct access to accounts via API